 26. Alan Trammell, Tigers, 1976

-Trammell has a higher career WAR than Tony Gwynn, Ivan Rodriguez, Tom Glavine, Eddie Murray, Biggio, Rice and other Hall of Famers.
+Trammell has a higher career WAR than Tony Gwynn, Ivan Rodriguez, Tom Glavine, Eddie Murray, Biggio and Rice.
 He's also one of the Draft's best steals.
 In 1976, the No. 26 overall pick came in the second round.

 Honorable mention: Dave Henderson, Dan Plesac